 Notes

-- Don’t add more tomato as it will make savor.
+- Don’t add more tomatoes as it will make the sauce.

 - Add a little bit of monosodium glutamate (Ajinomoto).
 It gives a meaty taste to your dish.
 Ajinomoto is the secret seasoning for the dish.